-The field research studies and research protocol work stream focuses on work in Burkina Faso, Sierra Leone, and Malawi
+The Field Research Studies and Research Protocol work stream focused on work in Burkina Faso, Sierra Leone, and Malawi.

-The Field Research Studies and Research Protocol team aims to:
+The Field Research Studies and Research Protocol team focused on:

-- Develop research protocols and implement field research studies on food aid products;
+- Developing research protocols and implementing field research studies on food aid products;

-- Analyze data and, in conjunction with other team members, disseminate results through academic publications, conference presentations, workshops, and reports,
+- Analyzing data and disseminating results through academic publications, conference presentations, workshops, and reports,

-- Conduct field studies in three countries,, each with a slightly different aim:
+- Conducting field studies in three countries, each with a slightly different aim:

 - Malawi – Aim: Determine the feasibility and cost-effectiveness of changes in CSB ration quantity, packaging and messaging among caregivers of children enrolled in a MAM treatment program.
 Status: field study complete; manuscript accepted for publication

-- Burkina Faso – Aim: Determine the effectiveness and cost-effectiveness of four supplementary foods in the prevention of stunting and wasting in children aged 6 to 23 months.
-Children participating in a blanket supplementary feeding program for pregnant and lactating women and children 6-23 months are eligible for enrollment when the ration gets transferred from the mother to the child, typically when the child is 6 months old.
-Children are followed monthly during their time in the program (usually 18 months), and for three subsequent months post-intervention.
-Data are also collected on behavioral practices relating to supplement use.
+- Burkina Faso – Aim: In this geographically clustered four-pronged trial with random assignment, we aim to determine the effectiveness and cost-effectiveness of four supplementary foods in the prevention of stunting and wasting in children aged 6 to 23 months.
+Children whose mothers had participated in a blanket supplementary feeding program while pregnant and lactating were eligible for enrollment when the ration was transferred to them, typically at age 6 months.
+A total of 6,112 children (~ 1,500 per study arm) were followed monthly during their time in the food distribution program (usually 18 months), and for three subsequent months post-intervention.
+Data were also collected on behavioral practices relating to supplement use.
+Primary outcomes were stunting at end-line and total monthly measurements of wasting.
 Status: Data collection complete.
-Currently cleaning data in the field.
+Data analysis and manuscript preparation.